When

 was to brighten the lives of a number of men

 who had fallen on terrible times.
-It was then
+It was

 that he knew he could handle the future OK